yufengsh/devportal/source/_xenapp_and_xendesktop_service/_xenapp_essentials_apis/how_to_deploy_a_catalog.rst

 DomainOu               | [Optional] The Active Directory OU.
 The VDA machine accounts will be
                        | created in this OU.
 ServiceAccountName     | [Required] The domain service account name in UPN format.
 Ensure that
-                       | this account has premissions to join machines to the domain.
+                       | this account has permissions to join machines to the domain.
 =====================  ==========================================================================

 Step 4: Connect to a resource location (AddCatalogResourceLocation)